diyan/go-web-framework-comparison/README.md

 ## HTTP middleware.
 Signature and sample code

 ### tl;dr
-TODO add godoc urls, summary.
-Raw notes are following:
+TODO add godoc urls

-CON revel, beego are not considered, they forces you to embed handler to the Framework's struct
+- :thumbsdown: revel, beego are not considered, they forces you to embed handler to the Framework's struct

-CON martini, hoisie/web, macaron are not considered, their handers are not strongly typed due to reflective dependency injection
+- :thumbsdown: martini, hoisie/web, macaron are not considered, their handers are not strongly typed due to reflective dependency injection

-CON zenazn/goji handler and middleware are not strongly typed to emulate function overload
+- :thumbsdown: zenazn/goji handler and middleware are not strongly typed to emulate function overload

-CON gin has "func (c *Context) Next()" function that visible to all handlers but must be called only inside middleware
+- :thumbsdown: gin has "func (c *Context) Next()" function that visible to all handlers but must be called only inside middleware

-PRO echo, goji/goji, pressly/chi, negroni has strongly typed middleware with reasonable signatures
+- :thumbsup: echo, goji/goji, pressly/chi, negroni has strongly typed middleware with reasonable signatures

-Q negroni uses quite unusual signature for middleware.
+- :question: negroni uses quite unusual signature for middleware.
 Why?
 I have only one explanation at this point.
 Author decide to avoid usage of higher-order function, so it would be easier to grasp for not-experienced developers

-TODO gocraft/web PROs and CONs that related to the middleware API
+- TODO gocraft/web PROs and CONs that related to the middleware API

 ### stdlib net/http, gorilla/mux, julienschmidt/httprouter, pressly/chi
 ```go